Pakistan Muslim League (N): Electoral history

 The Pakistan Muslim League went into a political abyss after the death of Nurul Amin and during the PPP government of Prime Minister Zulfikar Ali Bhutto.
 It made a strong comeback in response to Bhutto's nationalisation program in the 1970s.
 Influential young activists, including Nawaz Sharif, Javed Hashmi, Zafar-ul-Haq, and Shujaat Hussain, ascended as the leaders of the party and started their political career through the Muslim League.

 The party became an integral part of the nine-party alliance, PNA, against the PPP, and campaigned against the PPP in the 1977 general elections.
 They campaigned on a right-wing platform and raised conservative slogans in the 1977 general elections.
 The PML, including Sharif and Hussain, were a conglomerate of diverse views and had provided large capital for the Muslim League's financial expenses.
 It was at this time that the party was revived and joined the anti-Bhutto PNA with Pir Pagara, an influential Sindhi conservative figure, as its elected president.

 After the martial law of 1977, the party reassessed itself and saw the rise of the powerful oligarch bloc led by Zahoor Illahi, who was the main PML leader.
 After the 1984 referendum, President Zia-ul-Haq had become the country's elected president.
 During the 1985 general election, a new PML-N emerged on the country's political scene.
-The party had supported the presidency of Zia-ul-Haq and won his support to appoint Mohammad Khan Junejo to the office of Prime Minister.
-Nawaz Sharif had won the favour and support of President Zia-ul-Haq, who approved his appointment as Chief Minister of Punjab Province in 1985.
+The party had supported the presidency of Zia-ul-Haq and won his support to appoint Muhammad Khan Junejo to the office of Prime Minister.
+Nawaz Sharif had won the favour and support of Zia-ul-Haq, who approved his appointment as Chief Minister of Punjab in 1985.